System sovereignty and ArcGIS systems

 Software-as-a-Service options like ArcGIS Online offer lower cost, greater reliability and can offer useful security patterns, while also offering less digital sovereignty.
 Regional ArcGIS Online data hosting in geographies like Europe and Southeast Asia provide an option for organizations in those regions.

-A system build on ArcGIS Enterprise can take advantage of hosting options such as managed cloud services or can be self-hosted by an organization to offer greater sovereignty control, often with a trade for increased costs and effort.
+A system built on ArcGIS Enterprise can take advantage of hosting options such as managed cloud services or can be self-hosted by an organization to offer greater sovereignty control, often with a trade-off of increased costs and effort.
+Compute infrastructure can be on premises or in a data center controlled by the organization.
+Cloud options include hosting in a global hyperscaler such as Microsoft Azure or Amazon AWS, in a local cloud provider under the local national jurisdiction.

 GIS sovereignty is a requirement that will vary from organization to organization and from region to region.
 Being aware of it as a requirement and electing to balance it with other resiliency system requirements is foundational to ensuring resiliency.